Some Thoughts on Training the "Come" Command

 For the tough, nuggetty dogs it may mean a firmer level of correction.

 Either way, if you're not sure about what is appropriate, get some advice from a professional trainer to help you at this level.

 Don't just guess, it may destroy all your hard work achieved up to now.

 Even if you've had to apply an appropriate reprimand for disobedience, you still reward your dog when it does make the correct choice and comes to you.
 Remember, there has to be something in it for the dog.

 Be consistent with this.

 Keep practising controlled recalls away from other dogs (who are on leads) until your dog will come bolting back to you without hesitation.

 Remember: NO PRACTICE - NO SUCCESS.

 Don't expect sensational performance from your dog if you haven't done the hard practice.

-Step 6: Upto now this work has been done on-lead.
+Up to now all this work has been done on-lead.